 OBJECTIVE: To learn how to manage your dogs chewing behavior.

-Dogs have no way knowing the difference between a chew toy and a slipper.
+Dogs have no way knowing the difference between a chew toy and a cell phone or favorite stuffed animal.
 While we can easily discriminate between chew toys and things not to be chewed, our dogs cannot.
-Dogs do not understand that a pair of shoes represents a $100 chew toy; they just know the shoes are available and are a pretty good chew.
+Dogs do not understand that a pair of shoes represents a $150 chew toy; they just know the shoes are available and are a pretty good chew.
 Consider all the items in your home that your dog is NOT allowed to chew in contrast to the number of things he is allowed to chew.
 Is it any wonder our dogs guess wrong some of the time?

 The 3 key steps to chew training are:

 1. Get your dog some suitable chew toys and get him to like them.
-There are three broad types of chew toys; natural chews like rawhide and bully sticks, man-made hard chews made to simulate a bone, and toys that dispense treats and in doing so provide your dog with some mental stimulation.
+There are four broad types of chew toys; natural chews like rawhide and bully sticks, man-made hard chews made to simulate a bone, man-made soft chews like rope toys and toys made of softer rubbers and plastics, and toys that dispense treats and in doing so provide your dog with some mental stimulation.

 Our favorite in this category is the Bully Stick.
 It is an all natural chewing alternative made from a tendon from a steer.
 Unlike rawhide, your dog is unlikely to swallow too large a piece of the Bully Stick, and with most dogs they last a substantial amount of time.
 We occasionally use rawhide but are always very particular about the rawhide we choose.
 Rawhide is not naturally white/beige.
 It is normally brown and only becomes lighter colored after a great deal of chemical processing.
 For this reason we prefer to only use rawhide that is manufactured in the USA.
 We always supervise the dogs when they are given bully sticks or rawhide to make sure that they do not try to swallow more than they should.
 These types of chews are edible, but intake should be limited.